-Compression can be accelerated via OpenMP multithreading (since zfp 0.5.3).
-To enable parallel compression, call:
+Compression can be accelerated via OpenMP multithreading (since zfp 0.5.3) and CUDA (since zfp 0.5.4).
+To enable OpenMP parallel compression, call:

 '''

 if (!zfp_stream_set_execution(zfp, zfp_exec_omp)) {

 // OpenMP not available; handle error

 }

 '''

 See the section Parallel Execution for further details on how to configure zfp and its run-time parameters for parallel compression.